395t/coding-assignment-week-3-nln-2/README.md

 We observed that Elu function has the highest loss value and classification error.
 Accordingly, we suggest Elu function is the most sensitive to an unstable condition.

-Prelu performs slightly than others, yet it still can only result in sub-optimal performance compared to other settings.
+Prelu performs slightly better than others, yet it still can only result in sub-optimal performance compared to other settings.